How Long Does It Take To Increase Milk Supply When Exclusively Pumping? It Pays Off Eventually

 I'm sure that every breastfeeding mom wishes their body came with an instruction manual because breastfeeding often leads to an abundance of questions.
 One of the most common challenges breastfeeding moms face is increasing their milk supply to make sure they're providing enough nutrition to their babies.
 If you are pumping, and are looking to gain some momentum on your milk supply, you may want to know how long you will have to wait.
 How long does it take to increase milk supply when exclusively pumping?

-Romper spoke with Tori Sproat, International Board Certified Lactation Consultant (IBCLC) from Tiny Tummies Lactation Services, who says that routine plays a key part in increasing your milk supply if you are exclusively pumping.
+Romper spoke with Tori Sproat, International Board Certified Lactation Consultant (IBCLC), who says that routine plays a key part in increasing your milk supply if you are exclusively pumping.
 "If you're pumping the same time every day, making sure your pump parts are up to date and well cared for, and everything fits right, you'll see increases within three days of a regular routine," she says.
 She recommends wearing a blanket that smells like your baby while you pump to trick your brain into thinking you are breastfeeding.
 (This will also help you avoid watching yourself pump so you don't become stressed by the amount of milk you're seeing.)

-Having the right tools can help, too.
-Kendra stressed the importance of having a good quality pump, with its parts properly fitted, to ensure a good flow and let down.
-So if you are exclusively pumping while following a power pumping routine and using supportive measures, you may see your milk supply increase within a few days.
+It can take patience and persistence, but if you are exclusively pumping while following a power pumping routine and using supportive measures, you may see your milk supply increase within a few days.

 Krystal Nicole Duhaney, RN, IBCLC, and founder of Milky Mama